Daniel-Hug/DOM-Builder/README.md

    3. call it again whenever the node value should change

-### properties
+### element properties
-These are the properties available for object literal [node values](#node-values).
+These are the properties available for plain object [node values](#node-values).
 All are optional.
 If `el` is unspecified, the element type defaults to 'div'.

  - `el` (string): element type
  - `kids` (array of [node values](#node-values)): child nodes to append